Accessibility Statement

 Commitment to Accessibility

 ADACompliance.net is committed to accessibility.
-It is my (Kris Rivenburgh’s) policy to ensure that persons with disabilities have full and equal access to my digital offerings.
+Our policy is to ensure that persons with disabilities have full and equal access to our digital offerings.
+This commitment extends to our work in helping clients strengthen their digital accessibility.

 Compatibility